Skip to content

 Judge Head Control

 The Judge head position is, by default, always pointing at the aircraft - like a perfect camera that tracks the airplane all the time.
 To control the zoom, you can use the scroll wheel on your mouse or a pinch gesture on Mac computers.
+A vertical FoV slider on the side of the Judge View also allows you to adjust the field of view.

 Using the keyboard key H, you can set the Judge head position manually, using your mouse to click and drag.
 This is especially useful to have an overall view of a maneuver, such as how round a loop is.
+The on-screen button cluster on the right side of the Judge View also has a toggle for this free-look mode.

 Airplane Trajectory